mconiaris/blog/README.md

 #README

+This legacy branch is the saved repository of what this once was.

 This repository is based on the Ruby on Rails tutorial located at http://guides.rubyonrails.org/getting_started.html

 This README would normally document whatever steps are necessary to get the